Salesforce

 Content

 Wi-Fi-connected generators are able to maintain their date and time by regularly checking an online time server.
-This time server is able to read what time zone you are located in and any daylight savings status' needed.
-The time zones are compared to the UTC time zone (UTC is the "0" offset time zone).
-If the generator cannot verify the current time zone via an online connection, the generator will default to the UTC (0 time zone).
+This time server detects your local time zone and applies daylight saving time adjustments as needed.
+Time zones are compared against Coordinated Universal Time (UTC), which is the base reference (UTC offset 0).
+If the generator cannot verify the current time zone via an online connection, it will default to UTC time.

 Example

-In Milwaukee Wisconsin, The time zone when daylight savings time is not in effect is CST which is equal to UTC-5.
+In Milwaukee, Wisconsin, the time zone when daylight saving time is not in effect is CST, which equals UTC-5.
 This means 12:00 PM CST is the same as 5:00 PM UTC.
-In the event of the generator failing to reach the online time server, the time on the generator would seem to have shifted by 5 hours.
-This would cause the event scheduled to occur at 12:00 PM CST to actually be executed at 7:00 AM CST due to the 5 hours shift.
+If the generator fails to connect to the online time server, it will default to UTC time.
+As a result, an event scheduled for noon CST could occur at 7:00 AM CST, reflecting a 5-hour shift.

-This time shift should automatically correct itself the next time that the generator is able to connect to the online time server.
+This time shift should automatically correct itself the next time the generator connects to the online time server.

-Note: The generator can be forced to check the time server when needed by rebooting the generator's control panel.
+Note: The generator can be forced to check the time server by rebooting the generator's control panel.
 Learn more about that process here: How Can I Reboot the Generator’s Control Panel?

 Powered by